-There is always something rolling around in Stan’s truck.
+There is always something rolling around in my buddy Stan’s truck.

 Whenever he steps on the gas, something goes thunk and whenever he hits the brakes, it’s…rumble, rumble, thud!

-I don’t mind the little stuff skittering across the floor mats, but the big stuff in the bed of his truck… bothers me.
+I don’t mind the little stuff skittering across the floor, but the big stuff slamming around in the bed of his truck… that bothers me.

 Especially the stuff that goes…whup, boom, or wham!

 One day while we were riding together something went ding, ping, pong and hit my foot.
 I reached down to pick it up and was overcome with a wave of nostalgia.